-The opioid epidemic in the United States refers to the sharp increase in prescription opioids starting just two decades ago before the addictive nature of opioids was truly understood.
-As a result, addiction to prescription medication is an ongoing – and even increasing – issue in the United States.
+The opioid epidemic in the United States refers to the sharp increase in prescription opioids starting two decades before the addictive nature of opioids was truly understood.
+As a result, addiction to prescription medication is an ongoing—and ever-increasing—issue in the United States.
 Some of the statistics regarding opioid misuse show this disturbing reality:

 - Over 47,000 Americans died as a result of overdose in 2014, the vast majority from opioids

 - In the fifteen years between 1999 and 2014, opioid sales quadrupled

 - In 2014, close to thirty-thousand people in the United States died as a direct result of opioid overdose

 Opioid Poisoning Is Reaching Children and Youth